Learn Python with Talk Python's 270 hours of courses

 38:14 I'm going to talk about Arrow and how we're kind of overhauling data frames within Python.

-38:21 So basically around 15 years ago, Wes McKinney came up with Pandas, which is, you know, if
+38:20 So basically, around 15 years ago, Wes McKinney came up with Pandas, which is, you know, if you're not familiar with it, is the main data frame library for working with data in Python.

-38:48 And so as the sort of amount of data that we want to process locally has grown, or maybe
+38:49 And so, as the sort of amount of data that we want to process locally has grown or maybe the complexity of the operations has grown, maybe like string manipulations, things like that.

-38:58 that, Pandas has really struggled.
+38:58 Pandas has really struggled.

-39:00 So one of the reasons that Pandas struggled is it was based on NumPy arrays, which are
+39:00 So one of the reasons that Pandas struggled is it was based on NumPy arrays, which are really great at handling numbers.

-39:06 This is in the name, but they're not so great at handling pretty much any other data type.
+39:08 But they're not so great at handling pretty much any other data type.

 39:11 And that includes missing data.

-39:13 So two kind of exciting things happened last year.
+39:12 So two kind of exciting things happened last year.

-39:16 And I think they're sort of still kind of carrying over to this year in terms of impact
+39:16 And I think they're sort of still kind of carrying over to this year in terms of impact is first Pandas 2.0 was released, which is based on PyArrow.

 39:36 So both of these packages are based on Arrow.

-39:39 They have like a number of advantages because of this.
+39:38 They have like a number of advantages because of this.

-39:42 Basically it's a standardized data format.
+39:42 Basically, it's a standardized data format.

-39:51 This saves you a lot of time.
+39:50 This saves you a lot of time.

 39:52 It also saves you a lot of memory.